Tais993/Async-programming/index.md

 While the purpose of this behaviour, makes sense.
 It's just rather error-prone, preferably we'd want to create a new thread instead.

+And one of the issues I personally notice myself, people don't know how to use threads.
+All tutorials teach how to manually create threads.
+In the example below, you also see me manually create a thread, but in reality you'll *rarely* if not *never* do this.
+You want to re-use threads, they're too expensive to waste.
+This is simple to fix, by teaching people to use pools early.

 To summarize this
 - Thread's expose thread locals to everything running in the thread